gardenlinux/gardenlinux/docs/explanation/flavors.md

 gl-flavors-parse --publish --json-by-arch
 ```

-This parsing step transforms the static configuration into a dynamic build plan.
+This parsing step transforms the static configuration into a build plan.

 ## Related topics